IWSLT/IWSLT.github.io/_pages/2022/shared-tasks/simultaneous.md

 ## Training and Development Data

-### English-German, English-Mandarin

 You may use the same training and development data available for the [Offline Speech Translation task](https://iwslt.org/2022/offline).
 Specifically, please refer to the [Allowed Training Data](https://iwslt.org/2022/offline#allowed-training-data) and the [Past Editions Development Data](https://iwslt.org/2022/offline#past-editions-development-data) sections.

-### English-Japanese

-We provide a version of MuST-C prepared for this shared task [MuST-C v2.0](https://ict.fbk.eu/must-c/) for training and development.
-For training, you may also use the parallel data and monolingual data available for the [English-Japanese WMT20 news task](http://statmt.org/wmt20/translation-task.html).

 ## Baseline Implementation and Example